grafana/writers-toolkit/docs/sources/introduction/index.md

 ## Join the community

-For general discussions about documentation, you’re welcome to join the [#docs](https://raintank-corp.slack.com/archives/C5PG2JK8W) channel on the public Grafana Labs Slack workspace.
+For general discussions about documentation, you're welcome to join the [#docs](https://raintank-corp.slack.com/archives/C5PG2JK8W) channel on the public Grafana Labs Slack workspace.